addiscoders/First-Portfolio-Project/README.md

 ## Tools
 - MS Excel 2019 - Row Data
 - MySQL - for Data Cleaning, Preparation and Analysis
-- Power BI - for Visualization
+- Power BI - for Data Analysis and Visualization
 ## Data Cleaning and Preparation
 In this phase I performed the following tasks:
 1. Data loading and inspection